cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Subnet

 A network structure that closely follows how a classical feedforward neural network is connected.
-In a Bittensor subnet, nodes are represented as either subnet validators or subnet miners.
+In a Cybertensor subnet, nodes are represented as either subnet validators or subnet miners.
 Subnet validators or subnet miners are also referred to as neurons.
 In a subnet a group of validators and miners work together to perform specific tasks and earn TAO (τ) rewards.

 ### Subnet Incentive Mechanism